zzxwill/oss/intl.en-US/Console User Guide/Manage buckets/Set back-to-origin rules.md

         -   x-oss-
         -   oss-
         -   x-drs-
-    -   The following standard headers:
+    -   All the standard HTTP headers, such as:
         -   content-length
         -   authorization2
         -   authorization